-He came to the Crimson Tide two years later than they would have preferred, but his addition was worth it either way.
+To’oTo’o came to the Crimson Tide two years later than they would have preferred, but his addition was worth it either way.
 To’oTo’o put up 111 tackles, 7.5 tackles for loss, and four sacks in 2021, earning All-SEC second-team honors as a result.
-Now, To’oTo’o is a top linebacker prospect in the 2023 NFL Draft cycle, and the stakes are ramping up.

 Modern NFL linebackers are becoming more diverse and versatile, but the traditional LB mold still has its place.
 How does To’oTo’o blend elements of both archetypes, and what kind of draft stock might he field when the 2023 NFL Draft rolls around?